0src/SPlotter/README.md

 This changes the default behavior of -move and makes it so it doesn't stop to move the last plot and starts working on the next plot immediately.
 This feature is not meant for most drives.

-If you are using a SSD or an Accelerated drive then you should add -RADW flag to your config.
+If you are using a SSD or an Accelerated drive then you should add -RADW 1 flag to your config.

-You can only see the progress of last plot that started moving because if your drive isn't fast enough to move the last plot before the next one finishes i don't recommend using this feature because you will eventually stall your drive.
+You can only see the progress of the last plot that started moving because if your drive isn't fast enough to move the last plot before the next one finishes i don't recommend using this feature because you will eventually stall your drive.

 Once more, This feature is not meant for most drives.